 - The contestantís campaign rents a bus for $800 to transport the contestant and volunteers to an event during the contest period.
 The contestant could have rented a car for $60.
 The campaign can choose to report $800 as a leadership contest expense, or it can report $60 as the contestantís travel and living expense and the remaining $740 as a leadership contest expense.

 Who can incur and pay the contestant's travel and living expenses?

 The leadership contestant, the financial agent or an authorized leadership campaign agent can incur the contestant's travel and living expenses.
-An expense is incurred when a purchaser enters into an agreement with a supplier, even if payment will happen later.

 Only the contestant, the financial agent or an authorized leadership campaign agent is allowed to pay the contestant's travel and living expenses.
 They can be paid:

 - by the financial agent from the campaign bank account

 - by the contestant using their own funds